 Tendons connects muscles to bone.
 Repetitive or stressful movements of the muscles causes strain and pain at the tendon.
 The tendons associated with lateral epicondylitis are connected to forearm muscles.
 These muscles are active when you grip something, such as a tennis racquet.
 Actions that can cause irritation to the tendons of the elbow include:

-Improper size of tennis racquet or tension of racquet strings Improper golf swing technique or grip of golf clubs
+Improper technique for hitting a tennis ball Improper size of tennis racquet or tension of racquet strings Improper golf swing technique or grip of golf clubs

 Avoid activities that cause pain.
 Do not play sports or do repetitive motions until the pain is gone.
 You may need to alter how you do certain activities: